 ACH Debit – is available through the Ohio Business Gateway.
 This is also known as payment by "electronic check."

-Credit card — The Department offers credit card payment options in cooperation with Official Payments Corporation.
+Credit card — The Department offers credit card payment options in cooperation with ACI Payments Corporation.
 Credit card payments may be made via phone, Internet, or the Ohio Business Gateway.
 For more information, please click here.

 * A convenience fee does apply.